Sayan Deb Sarkar

 European Conference on Computer Vision (ECCV), 2020

-3D layout estimation from a single perspective view, to recover complex non-cubiod layouts by solving a constrained discrete optimization problem.
+3D layout estimation from a single perspective view, to recover complex non-cuboid layouts by solving a constrained discrete optimization problem.

 Ray Tracing